 Car camping is a great way to see a lot of sights, in a quick time, for not a lot of money.
 There’s no worry about hiking into the woods with supplies when you’re car camping.
 It requires no more than a few steps from your automobile.

-The following car camping checklist covers all gear necessary for an easy-going camping experience.
+The following checklist for car camping covers all gear necessary for an easy-going camping experience.
 It may take some of the “roughing it” out of it, but who minds.
+And you can always rent an RV near Denver if you’d prefer to glamp it up a level.

 The most important part, especially considering Colorado’s cool nights.
 In warmer parts of the country, a tent may not be necessary.
 It’s also a good idea to know how to set yours up, before venturing out.